julius-muller/vcfstash/docs/BCF_STORAGE_STRATEGY.md

 ## Tiered Storage Approach

-VCFstash uses a **hybrid storage strategy** to optimize for cost, speed, and convenience.
+VCFcache uses a **hybrid storage strategy** to optimize for cost, speed, and convenience.

 ### Storage Tiers